Welcome to today's edition of the Rush 24-7 podcast.

 They wanted no part of it, my friends.

-And that's why Gorelik was uh a commissioner.
+And that's why Gorellic was a commissioner.

-Quick timeout, we will be back and continue right after this.
+We will be back and continue right after this.

-The uh the Bill Clinton see uh Bill Clinton legacy effort.
+The Bill Clinton legacy effort.

-We're gonna go back.
+We're going to go back.

-The New York Times is saying that uh the information around 1996 did not define the Osama bin Laden Sudan opportunity.
+The New York Times is saying that the information around 1996 did not define the Osama bin Laden Sudan opportunity.

-Well, I'd have fired every missile week.
+Well, I'd have fired every missile.

-You know he said this all yesterday.
+You know, he said this all yesterday.

-Here is um here's the nut of it.
+Here's the nut of it.

 He returned to Afghanistan permanently.

-It was better to get him out of there.
+was better to get him out of there.

 Ha.

-I must say this one more time.
+I'm going to say this one more time.

 I considered bin Laden a far bigger threat than Bush ever did.